alanm01/LightingScenarios/How to Set Up Lighting Scenario/SetupLightingScenario.md

 3. In the Content Browser, right click and select Miscellaneous -> Level Variant Sets.

-4. Rename the Level Variant Sets.
-In this example, rename it to LightingScenario01.
+4. Right click > Rename and change to LightingScenario01.

 5. Double click LightingScenario01 to pop up the VariantManager Window.